claes/hemlis/README.md

 The hemlis approach decouples the lifecycle of secrets management from Nix.
 When you change a secret, Nix will not be aware of it, and can for example not restart the services that use the secret.

-When you use agenix, change of a secret will be noticed by Nix so it will know to handle dependent components, but with hemlis, you need to take care of this yourself
+When you use agenix, change of a secret will be noticed by Nix so it will know to handle dependent components, but with hemlis, you need to take care of this yourself.

 This also means, that the first time you introduce a new secret, you will only have the updated hemlis-install script generated after activation.
-When services start up the first time, the new secrets is not yet installed.
+When services start up the first time, the new secrets are not yet installed.

 You can either just install the secrets, and restart the dependent services.
 Or you can build the NixOS configuration, but not activate it.
 You run the new version of the hemlis-install script, and then activate the new generation.
 It could look like this: